 Now there are several factors underwriters consider when underwriting an application for someone with type 2 diabetes.
-All of these factors help reflect how well-managed your diabetes is and how healthy you are despite having type 2 diabetes.
+All of these factors reflect how well you manage your diabetes.
+It also reflects the quality of your health you as a type 2 diabetic.
 Let’s take a look at some of theses factors.

 1. Onset of Diabetes

-One factor underwriters look for in the underwriting process is the onset of the diabetes.
-Although type 2 diabetes is generally more common in adults, it is possible to become type 2 diabetic in your stages of life.
-Therefore, the underwriters look to see the age or stage of life was the onset of your diabetes.
+One factor underwriters look at is the onset of your diabetes.
+Although type 2 diabetes is generally more common in adults, it is possible to become diabetic in earlier stages of life.
+Therefore, the underwriters look to see your age or stage of life when you became diabetic.

 2. Good Control of Diabetes

-Another factor underwriters look into is whether or not your diabetes is in good control.
-A measurement of your blood glucose levels and your A1c values can normally tell if your diabetes is under control An underwriter may request your latest measurements during the underwriting process of your application.
-Favorable results for blood glucose levels and A1c values reflects how well your managing your diabetes and if you have good blood sugar control.
+Another factor underwriters look at for diabetics is whether or not you have good control.
+A measurement of your blood glucose levels and your A1c values can normally tell if your diabetes is under control.

 3. Favorable build

-Having what is considered a “favorable build” is definitely important when applying for hybrid long-term care insurance as a diabetic.
+As a diabetic, having what is considered a “favorable build” is definitely important when applying for hybrid long-term care insurance.
 Underwriters will consider what is called your “Body Mass Index.”

 Your body mass index is a weight to height ratio that determines if you have the appropriate weight in relation to your height.
-Using body mass index tools such as BMI tables and BMI calculators, underwriters determine an estimation of body fat.
-This will help determine if an applicant’s build is overweight, underweight, or a healthy fit
+Using body mass index tools such as BMI tables, underwriters determine an estimation of body fat.
+This will tell if an applicant’s build is overweight.

-Due to underwriting guidelines, the link between obesity and diabetes cannot be overlooked.
+There is a link between obesity and diabetes.
 Obesity or being overweight can contribute to insulin resistance.
-In addition, a person’s risk for cardiovascular or heart disease can increase if an individual is both overweight and diabetic.
-This is one reason why a favorable build is considered for diabetic applicants.
+Also, your risk for heart disease can increase if you are both overweight and diabetic.
+This is why a favorable build is important for diabetic applicants.

 4. Blood Pressure

-Making sure your blood pressure is under control when applying for hybrid long-term care insurance is just as important as having a favorable build.
-If your blood pressure is too high for example, it means your heart must work harder to pump blood.
-Not to mention diabetes tends to stiffen or harden the arteries forcing the heart to work harder as well.
+It is good if your blood pressure is under control when you apply for hybrid long-term care life insurance.
+If your blood pressure is too high it means your heart is working harder to pump blood.
+Also, being diabetic tends to stiffen the arteries forcing your heart to work harder.

 6. Smoking – Cigarette Use

-Nevertheless it is a good rule of thumb to have zero cigarette or smoking activity over the last 36 months or longer when applying for Hybrid LTC-life insurance.
+Therefore, it is a good rule of thumb to have zero cigarette or tobacco use in the last 36 months when applying for Hybrid LTC-life insurance.

-There are many factors to consider when applying for hybrid long-term care life insurance as a diabetic.
-In addition, to the factors we listed that underwriters look at, underwriters also consider other coexisting conditions.
+In addition, to the factors listed above, underwriters also consider if you have any history of coexisting conditions.
 A diabetic applicant typically should have no coexisting conditions such as: